KMilkevych/linecount/README.md

 # linecount

-A simple tool to summarize the type and amount of code written inside directories and files.
+A tool to summarize the type and amount of code written inside directories and files.

 ## Installation